msgphp/msgphp/docs/infrastructure/symfony-console.md

 ### Implementations

-#### `MsgPhp\Domain\Infra\Console\ContextBuilder\ClassContextBuilder`
+#### `MsgPhp\Domain\Infra\Console\Context\ClassContextFactory`

-Builds a context based on any class method signature.
+Factorizes a context based on any class method signature.
 It configures the CLI signature by mapping required class method arguments to command arguments, whereas optional ones are mapped to command options.

 ```bash
 bin/console command --optional-argument [--] required-argument